jfromaniello/hono-openid-connect/README.md

 ## Basic Usage

-The simplest way to secure your Hono application is to add the middleware at the top level.
-By default, all routes will be protected and require authentication.
+The simplest way to secure your Hono application is to implement the middleware at the application level.
+By default, all routes will require authentication.

 ```ts
 // .env